luuxe/next-image-gallery/README.md

 - Expand to multi select file input, update `POST api/images/uploads` to handle an array of files vs. current implementation of single file upload.
 - Drag & drop uploader component
 - Handle an expanded state per image on click - display image in a modal overlay w/ metadata and CTA buttons
-- Super super cherry on top: run images through Computer Vision or something to generate keywords for each image & add keyword search
+- Super super cherry on top: run images through Computer Vision or something to generate keywords for each image & add keyword search + alt text

 3. Infrastructure
 - Handle multiple environments